 Instead of trying to find ways to make your bathroom bigger, focus your energy on creating the right atmosphere for the space you already have.
 What can you do to make it more relaxing?
 How can you create the right mood?

 Scented candles, zen music, and maybe a small plant can help make your bathroom feel more relaxing.
 Think of a theme you can play with every so often.
 Try to keep your accessories functional as well to really maximize the space.

 What’s the best way to finish off your bath?
 Bundling up in a plush towel and cozy robe.
 The right towel and robe will help you feel pampered as you complete your morning rituals.
 Wouldn’t it feel better to put on your makeup while wearing a terry cloth robe?
 Plus, if you choose towels with attractive designs, they can double as bathroom decor even if they’re just hanging on the rack.

 If you have a small bathroom, you might find it quite frustrating that you don’t have a tub.
 While it’s true that this somewhat limits your relaxation options, there are still other ways to relax.
 For example, a simple DIY foot spa can be a real game changer.
 When done right, a foot spa can be just as relaxing as a soak in the tub.

 Giving yourself a DIY foot spa is a great way to relax after a long day.
 It’s especially beneficial if you have spent hours on your feet.
 With regular treatments, you might see improvement on your skin as well.

 If you are looking for ways to make your DIY spa more relaxing, try our Detox Foot Soak made from all-natural ingredients, including USP-grade, pure Epsom salt, 100% pure essential oils, and Vitamin C crystals.

 Ready for your foot spa?
-Check out our various Epsom salt blends here.
+Check out high-quality Epsom salt online here.